scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 NumPy indexing
 --------------

-NumPy indexing can be used both for looking at pixel values, and to modify pixel values: ::
+NumPy indexing can be used both for looking at pixel values and to modify pixel values: ::

     >>> # Get the value of the pixel on the 10th row and 20th column